dattawalake/event_demux/README.md

 - Non-public information about the preview is confidential.
 - We may change or discontinue the preview at any time without notice.
 We may also choose not to make the preview generally commercially available.
 - These preview phases are not included in the SLA and do not have formal support.
 If you have questions or feedback, reach out to your Databricks contact.
-- During Private Preview, Databricks may collect and use data relating to this feature, such as inputs and outputs, to develop and test the feature.

 ## Setup
 ### Prerequisites
 - A functioning event system (e.g., Kafka) with appropriate access permissions.